 Bitcoin Cash was created in 2017, after some developers became frustrated with the slowdown of Bitcoin transactions (and subsequent higher fees) as Bitcoin’s 1MB data blocks filled up.
 So they executed a hard fork on the Bitcoin blockchain and came up with Bitcoin Cash, which has a much larger block size of 8MB.
 For users, that means faster processing speeds and lower fees.

-Dogecoin (pronounced dohj-coin) is widely known as the first joke cryptocurrency; it was launched in 2013 as an altcoin and it runs on a blockchain network using a PoW system similar to Bitcoin and Ethereum.
+Dogecoin (pronounced “dohj-coin”) is widely known as the first joke cryptocurrency; it was launched in 2013 as an altcoin and it runs on a blockchain network using a PoW system similar to Bitcoin and Ethereum.
 But the number of coins that can be mined are unlimited (versus the 21 million-coin cap on Bitcoin).
-Despite its place as one of the biggest coins by market cap, Dogecoin trades at one of the lowest prices: about 24 cents, as of November 15, 2021.
+Despite its place as one of the biggest coins by market cap, it trades for relatively low prices.

 Ready to expand your crypto knowledge?
 Check out our crypto glossary and get an in-depth look at some of the most popular cryptocurrencies and terminology.

-Non-Fungible Tokens, NFTs, are cryptographic digital assets that have uniquely identifiable metadata and codes.
-An NFT’s data is stored on a blockchain like Ethereum (which supports many NFTs) or up-and-comers like Tezos, ensuring that the NFT can’t be replicated or forged.
+Non-Fungible Tokens, or NFTs, are cryptographic digital assets that have uniquely identifiable metadata and codes.
+An NFT’s data is stored on a blockchain like Ethereum (which supports many NFTs) or Tezos, ensuring that the NFT can’t be replicated or forged.

 The tokens act as a representation for either digital or tangible items — like digital artwork, virtual real estate in a game, collectible Pokemon cards, or a tokenized version of the first-ever tweet, created by Twitter CEO Jack Dorsey (which sold for $3 million in March 2021).

-The real value of NFTs is still emerging, but already these tokens are transforming art, travel, gaming, even supply chains and personal identification, thanks to the use of blockchain technology, which is designed to prevent duplication and fraud and takes issues like ownership and personal data security to a new level.
+TNFTs are being used in various industries, including art, travel, gaming, even supply chains and personal identification, thanks to the use of blockchain technology, which is designed to prevent duplication and fraud and takes issues like ownership and personal data security to a new level.

 As with any form of investing, there are various ways to invest in crypto.
 But the specifics of the crypto market — being wholly digital, decentralized and dependent on blockchain technology — means that investing in this realm can look quite different from trading stocks, bonds, and ETFs.
 That said, even crypto is inching into more traditional markets, as you’ll see when you explore the options below.